lau/tzdata/README.md

 The library uses a file directory to store data.
 By default this directory is `priv`.
 In some cases you might want to use a different directory.
-For instance when using releases.
-If so create the directory, make sure Elixir can read and write to it.
+For instance when using releases this is recommended.
+If so create the directory and make sure Elixir can read and write to it.
 Then use elixir config files like this to tell Tzdata to use that directory:

 ```elixir
 config :tzdata, :data_dir, "/etc/elixir_tzdata_data"